Kapnist/Analyse_Ventes_Electronique_avec_python/README.md

 1. Clone this repository.
 2. Ensure you have `pandas`, `seaborn`, and `matplotlib` installed.
 3. Open `Analyse_des_ventes_python.ipynb` in Jupyter Notebook or Google Colab.

+4. ## 🎯 Conclusion & Strategic Recommendations

+Based on the data insights, I recommend the following actions for the business:

+1. **Optimize Ad Spending:** Focus digital marketing campaigns between **10:00 AM - 12:00 PM** and **6:00 PM - 8:00 PM**.
+This aligns with peak ordering times when customers are most active.
+2. **Strategic Product Bundling:** Since **iPhones and Lightning Charging Cables** are frequently bought together, create a "Starter Pack" promotion to increase the average order value.
+3. **Inventory Management by City:** **San Francisco** shows the highest sales volume.
+Inventory levels should be prioritized for West Coast distribution centers to ensure faster shipping.
+4. **Pricing Strategy:** Low-cost items (AA/AAA batteries, USB-C cables) drive the highest volume.
+These should be used as "add-on" suggestions at checkout to boost sales without significant marketing costs.